smithy-lang/smithy/docs/source-2.0/additional-specs/rules-engine/specification.rst

 Endpoint ``authSchemes`` list property
 --------------------------------------

-The ``authSchemes`` property of an endpoint is used to specify a list of authentication schemes and their configuration which are used to modify properties of the resolved and modeled authentication Scheme.
-Clients SHOULD resolve the authentication scheme following the service's :ref:`auth trait <auth-trait>` and SHOULD NOT use the endpoint's ``authSchemes`` property to determine which authentication scheme to use.
+The ``authSchemes`` property of an endpoint is used to specify a list of authentication schemes and their configuration.
+These are used to modify properties of the resolved and modeled authentication scheme.
+Clients SHOULD resolve the authentication scheme following the service's :ref:`auth trait
+<auth-trait>` and SHOULD NOT use the endpoint's ``authSchemes`` property to
+determine which authentication scheme to use.

 The property is a list of configuration objects that MUST contain at least a ``name`` property and MAY contain additional properties.
 Each configuration object MUST have a unique value for its ``name`` property within the list of configuration objects within a given ``authSchemes`` property.

 If an ``authSchemes`` property is present on an `Endpoint object`_, clients SHOULD modify the signing properties of the resolved and modeled authentication